This post was last updated on October 4th, 2022 at 11:44 am.

 Ease of Use and Recovery

 Is the process clear on each screen of how to enter, change, or delete data?
 How natural does it come to the user when they are on the system?
 Does the software vendor recommend going to a fee based user training class?
-Can you go to one screen and enter in the entire member’s data into the system, which then is disseminated in other modules: small groups, spiritual gifts (talents), attendance, contributions, etc.?
+Can you go to one screen and enter in the entire member’s data into the system, which then is disseminated in other modules: small groups, spiritual gifts (talents), attendance, donations, etc.?
 Most importantly can the user extract the needed data easily into various formats?
 These questions should be answered when looking for an easy to use system keeping in mind what one person thinks is easy it not always another person’s opinion.

 Again, automatic updates and backup means less time spent at the computer and more time working in the community.
 Having user-friendly software means you don’t need to hire an IT employee to manage user accounts and take care of maintenance, which also saves you money.